Thana Bulla Khan

-Thana Bulla Khan or Thano Bula Khan (تھانھ بولا خان, Sindhi: ٿاڻو بولا خان) is a town and Taluka headquarter in Jamshoro District, Sindh, Pakistan.
-Thana Bula Khan Taluka (Formally Kohistan Mahal Taluka).
+Thana Bulla Khan or Thano Bula Khan (تھانہ بولا خان, Sindhi: ٿاڻو بولا خان) is a town in Jamshoro District, Sindh province of Pakistan.
+The administrative headquarters of the taluka is Thano Bula Khan town.

+Tehsil

-The name of the taluka, Mahal Kohistan, translates to "Mountainous Region" in Sindhi.
+Thana Bulla Khan is named after Bulla Khan Burfat The taluka is part of the hilly Kohistan region known for droughts.
+The term Mahal Kohistan, translates to "Mountainous Region" in Sindhi.
 There are hills all around the town.
 The taluka, which is in Sindh's western region, is bordered to the north by the talukas of Khairpur Nathan Shah and Sehwan, to the east by Kotri, to the west by Dureji Tehsil, and to the south by the talukas of Gadap and Thatta.

-The Ranikot Fort, the Manghopir Fort, and the Pir Roshan Shah shrine are just a few of the historical monuments located in the taluka.
+The taluka has a lot of historic monuments like the Buddhist petroglyphs, megalithic sites in Mol Valley, Ranikot Fort etc.

 In the taluka, which is primarily rural, agriculture is the main economic sector, wheat, cotton, and sugarcane are the three principal crops farmed in the taluka.
 In Noriabad (Tapa of the taluka), there are also a number of sizable industries, including cement plants, wheat-grinding mills, and brick kilns.

 In the taluka, roughly 145,000 people reside.
 The majority of the inhabitants are Sindhis, but there are also sizable populations of Balochi and Urdu speakers.
 Numerous small religious minorities, including Hindus and Christians, also live in the taluka.

 Numerous roads and railroads connect to the taluka.
 The Karachi-Hyderabad Motorway-M9 through Noriabad is the primary road running through the taluka.
 There are several development projects now in progress in the taluka, which is a developing area.

 These initiatives include building new highways, creating new industries, and enhancing infrastructure for healthcare and education.

-As of the 2017 census taluka has a population of 145,450.
-The total area of the Taluka is 5367 km^{2}.
-The population density is 27.10/km^{2}.